jetstream-cloud/js2docs/docs/general/docker.md

 # Containers on Jetstream2

 Containers are isolated environments in which to run your applications.
-They created by objects called images.
+They are created by objects called images.
 An image is defined as a read only template with instructions for creating a container.
 These instructions define everything a container needs; Software, dependencies, system libraries, environment variables, configuration files, etc.

 Jetstream2 supports Docker and Apptainer/Singularity.
 Other container software may be included in the future.